 Letter from the Editor - In the Lead Magazine

-Welcome to the eighth edition of In the Lead.
+Welcome to the tenth edition of In the Lead.

 - Ruchin Kansal, Editor